10 February 1897

 In late 1898, Lord Aberdeen’s tour of duty as Governor General came to an end.
 But before the vice-regal couple left Ottawa, Lady Aberdeen received a letter from Colonel Evens, the commandant of the Yukon military contingent expressing his and his soldiers’ “sincere appreciation” for the services of the Victorian Order nurses.
 “The work of the Victorian Order in Dawson is a great one, and the opening of the new hospital was providential.
 Their presence with the force has been invaluable…I don’t know how we should have fared without them.”

-Today, the Victorian Order of Nurses has 5,000 employees and 9,000 volunteers, and provides 75 home care, support and community services in more than 1,200 Canadian communities.
+In 2017, one hundred years after its founding, the Victorian Order of Nurses had 5,000 employees and 9,000 volunteers, and provided 75 home care, support and community services in more than 1,200 Canadian communities.

 Halifax Herald (The), 1897.
 “A Halifax Opinion,” in The Ottawa Evening Journal, 25 May.